-Japanese conductor Seiji Ozawa was born in 1935 and is recognised for his interpretations of large-scale Romantic works.
-He’s probably best known as the Boston Symphony Orchestra’s music director and principal conductor at the Vienna State Opera.
+Japanese conductor Seiji Ozawa was born on September 1st 1935, and is recognised for his interpretations of large-scale Romantic works.
+He’s probably best known as the Boston Symphony Orchestra’s music director, and principal conductor at the Vienna State Opera.

 Seiji Ozawa has been awarded honorary doctorate degree from Harvard University, the New England Conservatory, the University of Massachusetts, and Wheaton College.